Personalize selling with product rec quizzes 👉

 • “What are your favorite brands for dog grooming products?”

-Market research for product (making stuff) and for marketing (selling stuff)
+Market research for product development and marketing efforts

-Likewise, market research and your marketing strategy go together like Netflix and chill.
-Segmenting the market is one of the main activities in market research, as it gives you your target audience(s) (more on segmentation down below).
+Segmenting the market is one of the main activities in market research, as it gives you your target audience(s).
 How else will you know who is buying from you already, who to market to, and which marketing messages work best?

-Competitor analysis, another cornerstone of market research, helps you to craft your positioning.
-In simple terms: how you are different from your competitors, and why buyers should pick you.
+Competitor analysis, another cornerstone of market research, helps you craft your positioning.
+In simple terms: How you're different from your competitors and why should buyers pick you?

-So you can probably see now how varied market research is.
+So you can probably see by now how varied market research is.
 The way we do our own market research here at Typeform has evolved over the years through testing and experimentation.
 After much trial and error, we finally landed on the approach that works best for us.
-Curious about what it is?
-Read on…

 Focus on jobs, not personas

 How many people in your business speak directly to customers?
 The bigger your organization, the smaller this number is likely to be, and the further removed the customer becomes from the decision-making.
-The job creates a consistent framework for everyone to work with, and remain close to the customer’s needs.
+The job creates a consistent framework for everyone to work with and remains close to the customer’s needs.

 At the end of the day, your customers don’t care about you or your product or its features.
-They care about the job or jobs they are trying to get done, and if you provide the best solution they will pay you for it.
-If you don’t, they will move on to your competition faster than you can say “job to be done.”
+They care about the job or jobs they are trying to get done, and if you provide the best solution, they'll pay you for it.
+If you don’t, they'll move on to your competition faster than you can say, “job to be done.”

 So how does this all relate to market research?

 Rather than framing your market research efforts on creating buyer personas and targeting them, frame them around jobs your customers are trying to get done.
-There will be some natural overlap with personas, but you need not be wed to them.
-For more on how we implement the model, check out this article on jobs to be done.
+There'll be some natural overlap with personas, but you need not be wed to them.

 Market segmentation is the act of dividing a target market into groups (or segments).
 This lets you tailor your efforts to each segment, whether that be your marketing strategy or deciding on features for your product.

-• Demographic - age, gender, ethnicity, income, industry, job
+• Demographics: age, gender, ethnicity, income, industry, job

-1. A better experience for customers: better understanding of your customers can only really be a win-win.
-You’ll be able to tailor each part of your customer’s experience, from marketing message to product experience, based on their segment.
+1. A better experience for customers: A better understanding of your customers can only really be a win-win.
+You’ll be able to tailor each part of your customer experience, from marketing message to product experience, based on their segment.

-2. More targeted marketing: in other words: better use of your marketing resources.
+2. More targeted marketing: In other words, this means better use of your marketing resources.
 Rather than casting the net wide and crossing your fingers that you haven’t just thrown a lot of time and money away, your segments let you focus your efforts where they’re likely to have the most return.

-3. Improved product development: knowing the real demands of your target audience will allow for product development that they will actually appreciate (read: pay for).
+3. Improved product development: Knowing the real demands of your target audience will allow for product development that they'll actually appreciate (read: pay for).

 • “How can we increase conversions?”